 Learning Strategies Workshops

-A one-credit elective, ORACLE (Optimum Reading, Attention, Comprehension, and Learning Efficiency) provides students with a means to build advanced reading and learning skills.
+one-credit elective provides students with a means to build advanced reading and learning skills.
 Students explore strategies for organization, time management, note taking, and study-reading, as well as concentration, test preparation, and even management of test anxiety.
 With individual guidance from your instructors, you can improve your reading comprehension, double to triple your reading rate, and develop a personalized system of strategic study techniques.

-This class is a one credit, graded course designed to help students achieve greater success in their academic, professional, and personal lives through ongoing self-assessment and journal writing.
+This class is a two-credit, graded course designed to help students achieve greater success in their academic, professional, and personal lives through ongoing self-assessment and journal writing.
 HDEV 1211- Success Strategies fulfills the Oral Communication proficiency in the University Curriculum.